V-Nathir/The-origin-of-a-late-type-galaxy-Cosmological-simulations/README.md

   - vector.py :it performs some plots.

 - ReadAndSave.py uses:
-  - Def_ReadAndSave.py : it selects and converts data from big endian to numpy arrays.
+  - Def_ReadAndSave.py : it selects and converts data from big endian to numpy arrays (the row data).
   - Packages.py

 There are also two peripheral scripts to check some operations: